badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria/lessons.md

 To be fair I might've got muddled up with the videos as "Tower Climb" has two different videos (preview and answers).

+If you'd like to AUTOPLAY the video, add the `?autoplay=1` parameter before `#t`.
+Which is a bit weird as I always thought fragments after queries?

 -->